SEPCheesecakeFactory/SEP3/Documentation/ProjectReport.md

 # Appendices

 ## Appendix 2.1 Requirements
+### Requirements
 Can be found as TODO:eduard.pdf

 ## Appendix 2.2 Use Cases
 ### Use Case Diagram
 Can be found as TODO:eduard.pdf
 ### Complete Learning Activity Use Case Description
 Can be found as TODO:eduard.pdf

+## Appendix 2.3 Diagrams
+### Complete Learning Activity Activity Diagram
+Can be found as CompleteLearningAcitivity.png
+### Domain Model
+Can be found as DomainModel.png
+### Enhanced Entity Relationship Diagram
+Can be found as EER.png
+### Global Relational Diagram
+Can be found as GR.png
+### Application Layer Sequence Diagram
+Can be found as Application-LayerSD.png

+## Appendix 2.4 Tests
+### Test Cases
+Can be found as TestCases.pdf????
+TODO:add this to the appendix
+### Test Cases Result
+Can be found as ......
+TODO:add this to the appendix

+## Appendix 4.1 Relation Schema
+### Relational Schema
+Can be found as RelationalSchema.png

 ## Appendix 7.1 Threat Model
+### Threat model
 Can be found as ThreatModel.pdf

+## Appendix 9.1 Wireframes
+### All Courses Page Wireframe
+Can be found as Wireframes-2.png

 ## Appendix 10.1: Stakeholder Interviews
 ### Interview David
 Can be found as Interview_261125_1.pdf
 ### Interview Andrej TODO: Sasha update this
 Can be found as Interview_XXX.pdf

+## Appendix 11.1 Architecture
+### Architectural Overview
+Can be found as ArchitecturalOverview.png